Relieves nasal allergy symptoms.

 Side effects for Intal (Cromolyn)

-What to expect when you start Intal (Cromolyn)Skip what to expect section.
+What to expect when you take Intal (Cromolyn)Skip what to expect section.
 Skip to Risks & Warnings section.

 Tips from our pharmacists